Asperger's Syndrome (Autism) Treatment FAQ – Frequently Asked Questions

 Q: What kind of autism are you able to treat?

-A: At the moment we are only treating Asperger's syndrome in the area of emotional connection.
+A: At the moment we are only treating Asperger's syndrome.

 Q: What happens if this process doesn’t work, or if it works only partially?